 - Adrenal glands also love rhythm and stable blood sugar levels.
 You can help create this for them by eating at regular mealtimes every day.

 In addition to this, avoid the white processed stuff (flour and sugar) and too much caffeine.
 How much is too much caffeine?
 If you get jittery from caffeine, if you aren’t sleeping well, or if you crash in the afternoons, then you should keep caffeine intake very minimal.
 If you seem to tolerate it well, limit coffee and black tea to one sensibly sized cup in the mornings.

 The foods to avoid for good thyroid health are simply the foods you should avoid for good overall health.
 I’ll highlight a few that aren’t listed above under the adrenal gland recommendations.

 - Processed foods should be largely avoided for good thyroid health.
-This includes foods like breads, pastas, cereals, frozen meals and snack bars.
-These are, for most part, lacking in nutrients and will even deplete the body of minerals and vitamins, including those listed above.
+This includes foods like bread, pasta, cereals, frozen meals, and snack bars.
+These are, for the most part, lacking in nutrients and will even deplete the body of minerals and vitamins, including those listed above.